rscott1915/Various-Coding-Things/README.md

 Ver 1.0

 A notebook containing the fundamentals of datastructures in python and pandas.
 What you can and can't do with them.
-Other thigns.
+Other things.

 A notebook coding the fundamental solutions to basic numerical stochastic differential equations